Guide 07 of 07

 01

-No. Non-Muslims cannot enter the Koutoubia, or virtually any mosque in Morocco.
-Two exceptions: the Hassan II Mosque in Casablanca (guided tours daily) and the Tinmel Mosque in the High Atlas (partially damaged in the 2023 earthquake).
-The Koutoubia gardens are open to everyone and particularly beautiful at sunset.
+Non-Muslims cannot enter the Koutoubia, or virtually any mosque in Morocco.
+The restriction dates to the French protectorate era and has remained in place since.
+Two exceptions: the Hassan II Mosque in Casablanca (guided tours daily) and the Tinmel Mosque in the High Atlas.

 Read more →